Historic Preservation Connections

-This list of the most active players in Minnesota's preservation community includes agencies and organizations at the national, tribal, state and local levels as well as individuals.
+This list of connections in Minnesota's preservation community includes agencies and organizations at the national, tribal, state and local levels as well as individuals.
 Website addresses or links to additional information are given where appropriate.

 Advisory Council on Historic Preservation